 Claire Tonkin recently joined CJZ after a decade as Drama Executive for Network Ten where she was across the development and production of the network’s drama slate.
 An Australian Writers’ Guild Award winner, Claire also received the 2009 Sir Peter Ustinov Television Scriptwriting Award from the International Emmy Foundation.
 When Claire was a teenager she and a friend accidentally created a medical research fundraiser called the International Rest-a-thon.
 It was an unlikely success and led to Claire introducing her mum to the Queen.

 Vinessa is CJZ’s Post Production Manager.
 Prior to joining CJZ, Vinessa was at Beyond Productions and other Independent Production companies.
 She has also worked on feature films in the camera and post production departments and is about to finish her second degree, studying a bachelor of visual arts majoring in sculpture.

 Ursula is the longest-serving member of the CJZ team.
 She started with Zapruder’s Other Films as Andrew Denton’s EA and now runs the Sydney office.
 She is the most patient, persuasive and perceptive team member and has a passion for restoring art deco furniture.

-Richard Driver is the Managing Director of Greenstone TV.
-Richard has over 25 years experience across a diverse range of roles in the industry.
+Richard Driver is the Chairman of Greenstone TV.
+Richard has over twenty-five years experience across a diverse range of roles in the industry.
 Starting on-air at TVNZ as the host of its flagship music show ‘Radio With Pictures’.